-- 1. The content of the erosion and sediment management plan, including the actions, management practices and mitigation measures necessary to ensure that discharge of sediment will be minimised, and will not increase the average annual sediment load for the part Freshwater Management Unit in which the plantation forestry is located - 2.
-The area, location and methods employed in the plantation forestry - 3.
-The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent (including auditing of information) to demonstrate and/or monitor compliance with the resource consent and the erosion and sediment management plan - 4.
-The timing, frequency and requirements for review, audit and amendment of the erosion and sediment management plan
+- 3. For afforestation and replanting, the area, location of planting and forest species - The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent (including auditing of information) to demonstrate and/or monitor compliance with the resource consent and the forestry erosion and sediment management plan(s)

+5. The timing, frequency and requirements for review, audit and amendment of the forestry erosion and sediment management plan(s)